thundercore/developers-portal/docs/faqs/general.md

 At the beginning of Q1 2020, ThunderCore Haikili will be released.
 It will introduce features that make the lives of developers and end users exponentially easier.
 This includes support for cross-chain assets (especially assets on Ethereum), developer-funded gas, and blockchain-native random number generation.

 In Q3 2020, ThunderCore Indra will be released.
-It will increase the scale of ThunderCore blockchain to 10000+ tx/s.
+It will increase the scale of the ThunderCore blockchain to 10000+ tx/s.
 It will also add eWASM support.

-In Q2 2021, ThunderCore Raijin will be released, allowing ThunderCore to use multiple types of public blockchain as the "slow chain".
+In Q2 2021, ThunderCore Raijin will be released, allowing ThunderCore to use multiple types of public blockchains as the "slow chain".

 ## How fast is ThunderCore?
 ThunderCore offers confirmation time of 1-2 seconds.
 ThunderCore achieved a peak transactions per second of over 1,200.
 You can see live activity and performance on [ThunderScan](https://scan.thundercore.com).